AudreyBurki/Online-Data-Collection/README.md

 - For between-participant designs, for sure
 - For within participant designs, not necessarily
-- Large sample sizes (items and participants) are needed both in the lab and on-line for most designs
+- Large sample sizes (items and participants) are needed both in the lab and on-line for most designs in psycholinguistic research
--